***Image/data in this Blog is from SAP internal systems, sample data, or demo systems. Any resemblance to real data is purely coincidental.***

 Customer / Supplier Business Partner Master Data: Authorization Groups

-The example in this blog is intended for explaination purposes.
+The example in this blog is intended for explanation purposes.

 SAP Product Support